Resilience basins of complex systems: an application to prosumer impacts on power grids: Conclusion

-Regarding the exemplary power grid application, it has to be clearly stated that the simplicity of our model does not allow for direct quantitative inferences about real-world power grids.
+Regarding the application to the probabilistic power grid, it has to be clearly stated that the simplicity of our model does not allow for direct quantitative inferences about real-world power grids.
 The model makes many specific assumptions about the actual grid dynamics.
 It assumes direct current, lossless linear flows without cycles, stochastic injections which are not seasonally coherent, static injections over a duration of 1 minute, equal PV sizes for all prosumers, immediate blackouts in case of power deficiency, automatic power line reboots, unregulated PV installation, and vastly simplified battery functionality.
-It further excludes conversion of material costs to financial cost while also ignoring construction costs of line upgrades, installation costs of batteries as well as the time scales on which both response options are performed.\\
+It further excludes the conversion of material costs to financial costs while also ignoring construction costs of line upgrades, installation costs of batteries as well as the time scales on which both response options are performed.

 Keeping this in mind, for our model it was found that the battery installation response is inherently limited in terms of providing resilience, while power line capacity upgrades displayed unlimited resilience potential.
 Metaphorically speaking, batteries act like a wave breaker, which can dissipate high waves in stormy weather, but cannot prevent rising sea levels from flooding the shores.
 Power line upgrades on the other hand act like digging out the sea floor, allowing the ocean volume to grow without raising the sea level.
-These qualitative differences are nothing revelatory, but our framework is uniquely able to put a number to them by quantifying the maximal resilience effect of both response strategies (0.7 vs. 1), at least in the specific prosumer scenario that was chosen.\\
+These qualitative differences are nothing revelatory, but our framework is uniquely able to put a number to them by quantifying the maximal resilience effect of both response strategies (0.7 vs. 1), at least in the specific prosumer scenario that was chosen.

-Further, the framework was able to provide insight into budget efficiency in several ways: Firstly, the general budget dependency was found to be sigmoidal and therefore have both a turning point and a saturation point.
+Further, the framework was able to provide insight into budget efficiency in several ways: First, the general budget dependency was found to be sigmoidal and therefore to have both a turning point and a saturation point.
 Knowledge of the saturation point prevents wasting budget by overly adapting or transforming the power grid when aiming for complete resilience.
 On the other hand, if only partial resilience $R<1$ is deemed sufficient, the turning points present themselves as optimal budget choices.